 This course is designed to help children retain and enhance the math learning that went on all year until school closed.
 It is an opportunity for them to work with a creative, flexible, and gentle teacher who has countless methods for engaging young minds to grasp and retain mathematical concepts.

 The course is for children who are ready to begin algebra.
 With a steady application of effort, students will be able to master the wide range of topics that fall under the heading of “Introductory Algebra.”
 They will be presented with many problem-solving strategies to apply to a broad introduction to basic algebra, including linear equations, ratios, quadratic equations, special factorizations, complex numbers, graphing linear and quadratic equations, linear and quadratic inequalities, functions, polynomials, exponents and logarithms, absolute value, and sequences and series.

-This course is set for the appropriate level of difficulty for children who would be in the sixth grade if they were in a public school.
+This course is set for the appropriate level of difficulty for children who are in the sixth grade.

 Student Support: The instructor is available via email.